-For Section 508 compliance, formatting must be applied to tables so that screen readers can interpret the data correctly.
+For Section 508 compliance, formatting must be applied to tables so that assistive devices can interpret the data correctly.

-Avoid merged cells and the use of tables for layout purposes except when creating forms and acronym lists.
+Avoid merged cells.
+Do not use tables for layout purposes except when creating forms.

 13.3.1 Size and Placement of Tables